A pregnancy test may let you know if you are pregnant.

 How accurate are pregnancy tests?

-You should know that waiting at least a week after a missed period may give you the most accurate result.
+Waiting at least a week after a missed period may give you the most accurate result.
 Results may also be more accurate if you do the test first thing in the morning, when your urine is more concentrated.

 Urine home pregnancy tests are about 99% accurate.
 Blood tests are even more accurate than this.